GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

 The command line syntax is `benchmark <BENCHMARK> <OPTIONS...>`; where `BENCHMARK` is the name of the benchmark and `OPTIONS` is a list of the following options:
-- `-i`, `--iterations`: Optional number of iterations how many times the routine is executed (default is 1).
+- `-i`, `--iterations` - Optional number of iterations how many times the routine is executed (default is 1).
-- `-t`, `--threads`: Optional maximum number of threads to run in parallel in download requests (default is 10).
+- `-t`, `--threads` - Optional maximum number of threads to run in parallel in download requests (default is 10).
-- `-o`, `--output`: Optional file to write the result to.
+- `-o`, `--output` - Optional file to write the result to.
 If not provided, the result will be written to standard output.
-- `-p`, `--project`: Required ID of the GCP project.
+- `-p`, `--project` - Required ID of the GCP project.
-- `-l`, `--location`: Required ID of location (region).
+- `-l`, `--location` - Required ID of location (region).
-- `-d`, `--dataset`: Required ID of dataset in the project.
+- `-d`, `--dataset` - Required ID of dataset in the project.
-- `-s`, `--dicom-store`: Required ID of DICOM store.
+- `-s`, `--dicom-store` - Required ID of DICOM store.

 ## Download dataset benchmark